jina-ai/jina/docs/docarray-v2.md

 and `response_schema` will be used.

-## Serve one Executors in a Deployment
+## Serve one Executor in a Deployment

 Once you have defined the Executor with the New Executor API, you can easily serve and scale it as a Deployment with `gRPC`, `HTTP` or any combination of these protocols.